lewisjiang/steamheatmap/readme.md

 ### Setup auto querying on Windows 10

+It is recommended to deploy auto querying on a PC that you use most frequently or runs 24/7, if a server is not available.

 #### Timed querying

 The idea is to use Windows 10 built-in task scheduler to run `steam_stat.py` periodically.